-To initiate the display of additional map function buttons, tap the map anywhere on the screen.
-The following buttons will appear:
+To initiate the display of additional map function buttons, tap the map anywhere on the screen or press the MAP hard key.
+These additional features will disappear from the screen within five seconds unless pressed.

 - STORE stores current vehicle location as a memory point.
 Refer to Memory Points for further information. - POI (Point of Interest)- brings up the Quick POI menu which allows the user to perform two functions: Display POI icons on the map for one category.
 Select local map area POIs as destinations or waypoints.
 The list of local area POIs can be sorted by distance, name, or icon.
 Refer to Points of Interest for further information.